 Our final morning in Kiruna took us to a traditional Sami Village, where we learned the history of the indigenous tribe and much to my delight, had the opportunity to meet some reindeer and feed them!
 It was a fascinating morning, and gave me a glimpse into a culture I know little about but would love to explore more.
 Scandinavia has stolen my heart.
 My last few hours were spent saying goodbyes to my dogs, which I found unexpectedly emotional.
 Although I don’t think they had formed any bond with me whatsoever, I definitely had with them.

 My five days in the dog sledding in the Arctic were beyond anything I could ever have hoped for.
 Despite the cold, the basic living conditions, the physically tough and relentless chores, I could have stayed on for longer.
 The landscape, the dogs, the ability to switch off from the rest of the world and focus on the brilliant humans around me were all highlights for me.
 I left Kiruna with treasured memories, new friends and the knowledge that we had all positively contributed to charities close to our hearts.
 I could not recommend this type of experience enough and I’m certain this won’t be my last charity challenge!

-If you’re interested in doing a charity challenge yourself, take a look at Classic Tours for more information.
+If you’re interested in doing a charity challenge yourself, take a look at Classic Challenge for more information.